BDC Hamburger Icon

 • Share your sustainability efforts with customers.
 If you’re making CSR headway, communicate your efforts to customers.
 For example, socially conscious consumers often check a product’s packaging before purchasing.
 According to McKinsey and Nielsen, sales of consumer packaged goods with ESG-related claims grew 28 percent over five years compared to 20 percent for similar products without ESG-related claims.
 So be sure to share your eco-conscious efforts with your customers.

 • Think about the long term.
 Small businesses need not be overwhelmed by CSR and deferred financial returns.
 Begin thinking about the long term.
-If you demonstrate that you care, consumers will shop with you repeatedly.
-CSR may not boost next quarter’s financials, but it might produce a sustainable ROI.
+If you demonstrate you care, consumers will shop with you repeatedly.
+CSR may not always deliver immediate financial returns but can foster long-term customer loyalty and sustainable growth.

 Did you find this content helpful?